skokielibrary/spl-content/_content/terry/services--business-services--business-center.markdown

 ## What you'll find here
 Choose the space that meets your needs.
-Our Conference Room holds up to 4 people.
+Our Conference Room seats 4 people.
-Our Committee Room holds up to 16 people around a large conference table.
+Our Committee Room seats 16 people around a large conference table.
 It is equipped with a SMART board and voice conferencing capability.
-Our Program Room houses up to 45 people and is equipped with a microphone and projector that is easily connected to your laptop, and a rolling white board.
-Our flexible furnishings can be arranged to meet your needs.
+Our Program Room holds up to 45 people with flexible furnishings that can be arranged to meet your needs.
+It is equipped with a microphone and projector that is easily connected to your laptop, and a rolling white board.
-Need a laptop or a training session to use the SMART board or projection equipment?
-Contact our Tech Help Desk for an appointment at 847.324.3179.
+Need a laptop or a training session to use the SMART board, video conferencing or projection equipment?
+Contact the Tech Help Desk at 847-324-3179.
 [insert business center layout document]